zdravkov/kendo-docs/framework/datasource/crud.md

 If any of the transport actions (read, update, create, destroy) fails, then information about this can and should be passed to the Kendo UI DataSource instance.
 This is achieved by executing `e.error()` instead of `e.success()` in the respective transport function.
 The `error` method accepts three parameters -
-Ajax request response, status code and custom error message.
+Ajax request object, status code and custom error message.

     var dataSource = new kendo.data.DataSource({
         transport: {